weatry/pattern/README.md

 ## sequence

 It's an exercise for refactoring.
-This project is a service which will be used to generate sequence id.
+This project provides a service to generate sequence id.

+## monitor

+It's an exercise for refactoring.